 The difference between the above two is mainly looks and cost.
 Functionality for both options is basically the same.

-The All-on-4 procedure is a serious surgical procedure that require several weeks of recovery.
+The All-on-4 procedure is a serious surgical procedure that requires several weeks of recovery.
 There are several steps associated with the complete procedure.
 Here’s an overview:

 After you qualify, you should schedule your surgery with a qualified oral surgeon.
 Patients are typically given a local anesthetic to numb the gums for the procedure.
 In some cases, a general anesthetic, which sedates you completely, might be used.
 This is the case if you have a dental phobia.